Neboer/mini_ipgw/README.md

 ```
 change the configuration of the programme.

-You can easily change many options of the programme.The software prepare a lot of settable
+You can easily change many options of the programme.
+The software prepares a lot of settable
 options to you so that you can let it do many things as you want.
 ```
 ipgw --edit-configure